alan-turing-institute/KnowledgeFlows/report/report.md

 * For the period of 1997-2008 the resulting skill relatedness matrix contain 2292 (3978) directed transitions between 367 (429) industries with positive
 **SR** values in the **flows** (**connections**) algorithms.
 These results do not include transitions within the same industry.

-The top 5 transitions observed in the periods of 1997 and 2008  and 2009 - 2018 are shown in Tables 5 and 6.
+The top 5 transitions observed in the periods of 1997 to 2008  and 2009 to 2018 are shown in Tables 5 and 6.
 As shown in these tables, industries with higher number of transitions belong to the education and health sectors.
 This is expected ad these industries are the ones with highest employment in the UK.